 Conference on community-based adaptation to climate change

-Based in Hanoi, Vietnam from 16 - 22 April 2012, the Sixth International Conference on Community-based Adaptation (CBA6) includes three days of field visits to projects to see how communities living in different ecosystems have adapted to climate change, and three and a half days of interactive discussions on different thematic areas in Hanoi.
+The Sixth International Conference on Community-based Adaptation (CBA6) includes three days of field visits to projects to see how communities living in different ecosystems have adapted to climate change, and three and a half days of interactive discussions on different thematic areas in Hanoi.

 Aims and objectives